syncfusion-content/maui-docs/MAUI/Scheduler/header.md

 ### Customize header appearance using DataTemplate

-You can customize the header appearance of scheduler by using the `HeaderTemplate` property of `HeaderView` in the `SfScheduler.`
+You can customize the header appearance of scheduler by using the `HeaderTemplate` property of `HeaderView.`

 {% tabs %}
 {% highlight xaml %}